Docker for Deep Learning on AWS

 % ssh -NfL 8080:localhost:8888 <user>@<EC2-hostname>

-The above command forwards port 8080 on your machine to localhost:8888 on your EC2 instance, where the Jupyter server is running.
-Since port 8888 is the default port for Jupyter, we forwarded port 8080 to avoid clashing with any notebooks running on our local machine.
-Now navigate to localhost:8080 in your browser and paste the Jupyter access token from the previous step.
+on your EC2 instance, where the Jupyter server is running.
+Since port 8888 is the default port for Jupyter, we forwarded port 8080

 Ta-dah 🎉!
 You’re now talking to a Jupyter server running inside a GPU enabled Docker container on a remote EC2 instance.
-If you’re working with PyTorch, you can check that cuda is available with torch.cuda.is_available().
+If you’re working with PyTorch, you can check that cuda is available with torch.cuda.is_available()

 Final Thoughts#